ReFoCUS: Reinforcement-guided Frame Optimization for Contextual Understanding: Introduction

-To achieve our RL-based policy optimization, we handle the following two main challenges: \begin{itemize}[left=8pt] \item Collecting frame-level preference data is significantly more resource-intensive and infeasible, compared to the textual information due to the combinatorial explosion inherent in lengthy videos.
-To address the data problem, we employ a reference LMM to evaluate sampled frame subsets, enabling group-wise relative reward modeling across the candidates and allowing the policy model to be guided by an effective advantage function for the policy optimization. \item The extensive search space during RL-based optimization involved in frame selection for typical video content poses another substantial challenge.
-To structurally tackle it, we propose an architectural design for \textit{ReFoCUS} based on an autoregressive (conditional) frame-selection mechanism.
-By progressively identifying relevant frames conditioned on previously selected priors, our method significantly reduces the frame search overhead while inherently ensuring coherence within the selection process. \end{itemize} Our framework is model-agnostic, seamlessly integrates with existing video-LLMs, and leads to consistent performance gains across video QA benchmarks corroborating its effectiveness in capturing and leveraging the model’s intrinsic visual preferences.
-Our contributions are threefold: (\lowercase\expandafter{\romannumeral1}) We propose \textit{ReFoCUS}, a reinforcement learning-based framework that directly optimizes frame selection, enabling models to internalize their own visual preferences and enhance contextual video understanding through input-level optimization; (\lowercase\expandafter{\romannumeral2}) We design an autoregressive (conditional) frame selection architecture that efficiently navigates the combinatorial search space by progressively selecting frames based on prior context, ensuring temporal and semantic coherence; (\lowercase\expandafter{\romannumeral3}) We demonstrate that \textit{ReFoCUS} consistently improves the reasoning performance of video-LLMs across multiple video QA benchmarks, validating its generality and practical effectiveness.
+To achieve our RL-based policy learning, we handle the following two main challenges: (\lowercase\expandafter{\romannumeral1}) collecting frame-level supervision is significantly resource-intensive and infeasible compared to textual preference data, due to the combinatorial explosion inherent in lengthy videos.
+To address this, we employ reference models to evaluate sampled frame subsets, enabling group-wise relative reward modeling across candidates and guiding the policy optimization through an effective advantage function and (\lowercase\expandafter{\romannumeral2}) during online policy-gradient optimization, the extensive frame-level search space makes it difficult for the policy to efficiently explore and identify optimal frame subsets.
+Accordingly, we introduce an autoregressive, conditional frame selection architecture for \textit{ReFoCUS}, which progressively identifies query-relevant frames conditioned on previously selected contexts, which effectively reduces the frame search complexity while ensuring contextual and temporal consistency.

+Our framework is lightweight and model-agnostic, seamlessly integrating with diverse video-LLMs and yielding consistent and significant gains across video QA benchmarks, thereby corroborating its efficacy in enhancing contextually grounded visual reasoning.

+Our contributions can be summarized as follows: \begin{itemize} \item We propose \textit{ReFoCUS}, online policy-gradient reinforcement learning framework for direct frame-level optimization, enabling video-LLMs to internalize their own visual scoring behavior and enhance contextually grounded video reasoning through frame-level optimization. \item We design an autoregressive, conditional frame selection architecture that efficiently explores the large combinatorial frame space by progressively selecting query-relevant frames based on prior context, ensuring temporal and semantic consistency throughout the selection process. \item We demonstrate that \textit{ReFoCUS} consistently improves reasoning accuracy across multiple video QA benchmarks, validating its generality and practical effectiveness in optimizing visual evidence for contextual understanding. \end{itemize}